 24-team World Cup, Nations Cup and global calendar confirmed by World Rugby

-The top tier will contain the teams within those competitions, as well as two others who are as yet unnamed but likely to be and Fiji – the other two nations sitting in the world’s top 12 who have each made one World Cup quarter- since 2019.
+The top tier will contain the teams within those competitions, as well as two others who are as yet unnamed but likely to be Japan and – the other two nations sitting in the world’s top 12 who have each made one World Cup quarter- since 2019.

 “Agreement on the men’s and women’s global calendars and their content is the most significant development in the sport since the game went professional.
 An historic moment for our sport that sets us up collectively for success.